boburjon-orifzoda/marketplace-b2b-platform/architecture.md

 # Architecture

 ## Platform Scope
-The solution was designed as a multi-platform B2B marketplace ecosystem supporting web and mobile applications, operational management, logistics coordination, and analytics.
+The solution was designed as a multi-platform B2B marketplace ecosystem supporting web and mobile applications, operational management, logistics coordination, tracking, and analytics.

 ## Client Applications
 - Web Marketplace